berlinonline/lod-sg/README.md

 (venv) $ pip install -r requirements.txt
 ```

-- The `riot` command line tool that comes with [Apache Jena](https://jena.apache.org).
-Install by downloading the latest binary distribution, put it in a location such as `/usr/local/apache-jena` and then add `/usr/local/apache-jena/bin` to your `PATH`.

 ## Using the Site Generator

 To generate a new static site for your dataset, you need to perform the following steps: